lofcz/macenet/README.md

 ## Getting started

 Create a dataset for labeling, consisting of N items, where each item will be labeled from the same pool of labels by at least one annotator.
 Each annotator can assign only one label from the pool (no multi-labeling).
 For example, here is a dataset of three pictures.
-Each of them we need to classify as a dog or cat.
+Each of them we need to classify as a dog or a cat.
 We will assign each possible label a unique `int32` value.
 Let `0 = dog`, `1 = cat`.

 ![fatcat](https://github.com/lofcz/macenet/assets/10260230/e55b43ed-57fb-46a1-8b46-938fdd0dbdcd)
 ![bingus](https://github.com/lofcz/macenet/assets/10260230/1b343f36-0d0e-4ef3-afe7-1a659d630d69)